AliElSaleh/RiftBuild/README.md

 Compiler clang # or gcc/cl or you can specify an absolute or relative path to your C compiler

 Assembly SomeName
-Extension exe # or dll/lib/a/so/dylib or even better replace this line with Type app
+Extension exe # or dll/lib/a/so/dylib or replace this line with Type app or lib

 # below are optional but you can edit for your project's needs
 # these directories are relative to where you run "riftbuild" from